aramis-lab/clinicadl/docs/source/data/data.rst

 representation of these data. ``CapsDataset`` will use this object to get the right images in your CAPS structure.

+To handle multiple datasets and/or multiple modalities, you may be interested in :py:class:`~clinicadl.data.datasets.ConcatDataset`, :py:class:`~clinicadl.data.datasets.PairedDataset` or :py:class:`~clinicadl.data.datasets.UnpairedDataset`.

 Finally, the last ClinicaDL object that needs to be introduced here is :py:class:`Transforms <clinicadl.transforms.Transforms>`.
 This object aims to gather all the transforms that will be applied to the images when loaded by ``CapsDataset`` (e.g. preprocessing, augmentation, patch/slice extraction).